-where $\phi_A$ is the dominant heavy DM scalar (with mass $m_A$), and $\phi$ is the subdominant light one (with mass $m$) being produced from the annihilation of $\phi_A\phi^*_A$.
-When the velocity of $\phi_A$ is non-relativistic, the $\phi$'s energy is almost a delta function, $\delta(E-m_A)$, jittered by each $\phi_A$'s thermal velocity.
-Suppose the velocities of the two initial state DM particles are $\boldsymbol{\upsilon_1}$ and $\boldsymbol{\upsilon_2}$, then up to the first power of these velocities, the outgoing $\phi$'s energy can be expressed as
+where $\psi_A$ ($\psi$) is the dominant heavy (subdominant light) DM fermion with mass $m_A$ ($m$), $\lambda$ is the effective coefficient and $\Lambda$ the energy scale below which the effective operator of Eq. \ref{equ:contact_DM} is valid.
+When the velocity of $\psi_A$ is non-relativistic, the $\psi$'s energy is almost a delta function, $\delta(E-m_A)$, jittered by each $\psi_A$'s thermal velocity.
+Suppose the velocities of the two initial state DM particles are $\boldsymbol{\upsilon_1}$ and $\boldsymbol{\upsilon_2}$, then up to the first power of these velocities, the outgoing $\psi$'s energy can be expressed as